ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/marts/pumps/pumps.md

 The grain of this table is subscription per namespace || uuid-hostname per month.

+The join to `dim_subscription_snapshot_bottom_up` uses a datediff of -1 day so that the `subscription_status` reflects the position at the end of the previous month.
+This avoids the situation where a subscription expires on the last day of the month and new one begins on the 1st of the next month meaning the join produces a NULL.

 Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

 {% enddocs %}